 I was home one afternoon when a rain storm hit.
 A deluge of water poured forth from the heavens, drumming on our corrugated metal roof.
 Somehow, above the noise, I became aware of voices outside the front door.
 I opened it to investigate and found two young Kikuyu women hiding under the roof overhang, farm implements clutched in their hands.
 They were drenched.
 They must have come running over from the shamba below to take cover.

 They looked at me wide-eyed and terrified.
-This was a new experience for me, since it’s not usually the reaction I get when people look at my most ordinary person.
+This was a novel experience for me, since it’s not usually the reaction I get when people look at my most ordinary nonthreatening Dutch milkmaid person.
 Clearly these girls – they were teenagers, really – had not expected to see a white human emerge from this little house.
 They may never have had a close encounter with one of my kind before, since not many wazungu lived in the area at that time.
 For a moment we just stood there staring at each other.

 What to do?
 Clearly, they’d be happiest if I just closed the door and left them alone out there under the overhang.
 I understood this, although it made me feel uncharitable.
 So I decided to do the other proper thing, at least for a Dutch person, and offer them a cup of tea.